 Change the PC name

-If the issue is in the configuration, you will have to change the names of the devices connected.
+If the issue is in the configuration, you must change the names of the devices connected.
 To do this,

 - In the search bar of the start menu, type “name

-- Type the new name and click on “next“
+- Type the new name and click on “next.“Restart your PC and repeat for all other devices if you can’t create Homegroup.

 How many computers or devices should I have to set up a HomeGroup?